Aatricks/LightDiffusion-Next/docs/optimizations.md

 **Trade-offs:** None for SageAttention.
 SpargeAttn may introduce subtle texture variations at very high sparsity thresholds (default is conservative).

 [→ Full SageAttention/SpargeAttn guide](sageattention.md)

 ---

+### CFG Samplers {#cfg-samplers}

+CFG++ Samplers are advanced sampling algorithms that incorporate Classifier-Free Guidance directly into the sampling process, providing better quality and stability compared to standard CFG.

+---

+### Multi-Scale Diffusion {#multi-scale}

+Multi-Scale Diffusion optimizes performance by processing images at multiple resolutions during generation, reducing computation for high-resolution areas.

+**When to use:**
+- High-resolution generation (>1024px)
+- When memory is limited
+- For faster previews

+**Trade-offs:** May reduce detail in fine areas.

+**Note:** In most cases, Multi-Scale Diffusion in quality mode gives better results than standard diffusion while giving a small speedup (this is explained by the upsampling process).

+---